yubing744/sui/examples/coupons/README.md

 From the merchant's point of view, note that in this demo we utilize deterministic key generation, where each merchant only needs a single secret key (`seed`) to deterministically generate the mnemonic phrase for every user.
-The key management is as easy as possible by only requiring to protect the secret seed, because every user-mnemonic can always be derived whenever required.
+The key management is as easy as possible by only requiring to protect the secret seed, because every user-mnemonic can always be re-computed if ever required.

-Merchants who want to follow a mint-and-forget policy, they could even delete the `seed` after minting and e-mailing users.
+Merchants who want to follow a *mint-and-forget* policy, they could even delete the `seed` after minting and e-mailing users.
 Obviously in the above scenario user mnemonic recovery will not be possible, but at the same time the merchant is not requiring to run (or be considered) a custody service.